beakerbrowser/pauls-dat-api/README.md

  - `archive` Hyperdrive archive (object).
  - `path` Target directory path (string).
  - `opts.recursive` Read all subfolders and their files as well?
- - `opts.timeout` How long until readdir gives up (number in ms).
-Defaults to 5000ms.
  - Returns an array of file and folder names.

 ```js